Skip to content

 Background & Motivation

-Core Idea: A two-stage structure of "independent value space + Bridge Token": the former provides a context-invariant stable value direction \(\Delta\mathbf{z}\), the latter translates the abstract correction into a set of learnable latent tokens, inserted as attention anchors at the prefix, leveraging the frozen backbone's attention mechanism to naturally influence generation.
+Core Idea: A two-stage structure consisting of an "Independent Value Space + Bridge Tokens."
+The former provides a context-invariant and stable value direction \(\Delta\mathbf{z}\), while the latter translates abstract corrections into a set of learnable latent tokens.
+These serve as attention anchors inserted at the prefix, naturally influencing the generation trajectory through the frozen backbone's attention mechanism.

 Method